plutzilla/plutzilla.github.io/_posts/2016/2016-01-29-mixing-charsets.md

 ## Conclusion

-Well, not much to summarize here - ALWAYS ensure that your web application includes the charset in the HTTP response headers.
-Especially if you don't use Unicode.
+Well, not much to summarize here - ALWAYS ensure that your web application includes the charset in the HTTP response headers, especially if you don't use Unicode.

+If possible, always use UTF-8, which is the *de-facto* standard for data communication in the web.
+Otherwise you **will** have problems more or less - storing data in the DB, converting data to one or another charset, validating and sanitizing data etc.

 ## Other insights